 The Talking and Listening to Children (TLC) project is a four nation UK research project funded by the ESRC that explores how social workers communicate with children in their everyday practice and how social workers and children involved in these encounters experience and understand them.

-The research is a collaboration between Cardiff University, the University of Sussex, Queen’s Belfast University and the University of Edinburgh.
+The research is a collaboration between the University of Sussex, Queen’s Belfast University, the University of Edinburgh and Cardiff University.
 The research aims to generate new knowledge that will enhance the quality of social work education, practice and policy and in doing so improve children’s experiences of policy and practice outcomes.
 Specifically the research will:

 - Enable practitioners and children to reflect on specific practice encounters,

 helping to identify the barriers to and enablers of effective communication

 - Identify how practice in this domain could be improved and develop paper-based and video/digital resources to enable these improvements to be realised.

 The TLC digital materials are designed to support professionals working in the social work arena.